jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 we can do is correlation.
+And while correlation is not causation, they are often related to some extent and often useful.
+Non\-committal
+disclaimer
-And while correlation is not causation, they are often related to some extent and often useful.Noncommittal disclaimerWe would like to reiterate that we make no claim that the findings of this report are representative of all data breaches in all organizations at all times.
+We would like to reiterate that we make no claim that the findings of this report are representative of all data breaches in all organizations at all times.
 Even